tustnexus/trustnexus/README.md

 ---

 ### 🌱 What I’m interested in
-- 📖 Storytelling + technology
+- Storytelling + technology
-- 🔍 Open educational resources
+- Open educational resources
-- 🧩 Making structured datasets from unstructured creativity
+- Making structured datasets from unstructured creativity
-- 🛠 Building tools for teachers, learners, and curious minds
+- Building tools for teachers, learners, and curious minds
+- Meeting authors

 ---